 Is there assistance for parents?

-Yes, a monthly payment plan is available to help parents spread out payments over a 10-month period.
-In addition, parent loans with favorable terms are available through the Federal PLUS (Parent Loans for Undergraduate Students) program and are available to all U.S. citizens and permanent residents), and Amherst's own Parent Loan Program.
+Yes, a monthly payment plan is available to help parents spread out payments over a 5-month period each semester.
+In addition, parent loans with favorable terms are available through the Federal PLUS (Parent Loans for Undergraduate Students) program and are available to all U.S. citizens and permanent residents).
 Details on parent financing options.

 Is financial aid assured in the future?

 Students must re-apply for financial aid each year.
 Changes in the cost of attendance as well as changes in your and your family's financial situation, family size and number of children in college can affect your need and, therefore, your eligibility for aid.
 There may also be small changes in the amount included in your aid award for work.
 Even so, Amherst will always meet your full demonstrated need - whether that figure increases or decreases.

 As a "Regular Decision" applicant, when will I receive my financial aid package?

 If you submit your financial aid application materials on time, you'll receive a financial aid e-mail notification within a few days of your admission notification.
 E-mail notifications will be sent to all admitted students who have applied for financial aid and whose financial aid applications are complete.
 Log on to NetPartner to see the financial award details, required documents, and messages from the office.